-There are three major textbooks for this course: Postman, Turkle, and Morozov.
+There are three major textbooks for this course: Postman, Gardner & Davis, and Morozov (there is no paper for the Wagner book).
 Students will write one paper for each of these books.
 These papers will be 5 - 10 pages and answer specific questions posed by the instructor.
 Papers will be assigned at least one week before they are due.
 Additionally, each student will write one final paper, 10 - 15 pages, synthesizing all the readings from the semester.

-For the discussions of the Turkle and Morozov textbooks, there are 6 discussions (3 for Turkle and 3 for Morozov).
+For the discussions of the Gardner & Davis and Morozov textbooks, there are 6 discussions (3 for Gardner & Davis and 3 for Morozov).
 Students may opt to lead one discussion in lieu of the paper for that book.
-That is, if you lead a discussion of part of the Turkle textbook, you do not have to write the Turkle paper; if you lead a discussion of part of the Morozov textbook, you do not have to write the Morozov paper.
+That is, if you lead a discussion of part of the Gardner & Davis textbook, you do not have to write the Gardner & Davis paper; if you lead a discussion of part of the Morozov textbook, you do not have to write the Morozov paper.
 Each of these discussions will be led by a student or pair of students in the class, and each student will lead a maximum of one discussion.
 If there are no volunteers to lead a discussion, the instructor will select a student to lead the discussion (including possibly splitting up students who signed up to lead together).

-Discussions will begin each class and should last between 1 1/2 and 2 1/2 hours.
+Discussions will begin each class and should last between 2 and 2 1/2 hours.
 While these are discussions, not presentations, you might wish to begin your discussion time with a brief presentation.
-At a minimum, you should have enough thoughts and ideas about the chapters to keep the discussion going for over an hour and a half.
+At a minimum, you should have enough thoughts and ideas about the chapters to keep the discussion going for over two hours.
 If you wish, you may design activities related to the chapters to help promote discussion.
 You should expect that all class members will have read the chapters so any chapter summaries should be extremely brief.

 In addition, you must find at least one supporting article (two if you are leading a discussion in a pair) related to the topic of the chapters.
 If you have one or more articles available before your scheduled discussion, you may wish to distribute copies of the additional articles, but you should not expect the class members to have read anything more than a brief article beyond the assigned chapter.
 Supporting articles should be either book chapters or articles from peer-reviewed journals.
 You may bring in newspaper or magazine articles, Web page printouts, or other non-scholarly articles, but at least one article per leader must be a book chapter or from a peer-reviewed journal.